Aveek-Saha/TopSpotify/README.md

 ## Disclaimer

-This project is not affiliated with Spotify or any of it´s partners in any way.
+This project is not affiliated with Spotify or any of it's partners in any way.

 ## Credits